T/Sgt R.G. Scharch

 22-Jun-1943

-Synthetic Rubber Plant, Huls, Germany
+Synthetic Rubber Plant - Huls, Germany

-B-17F #42-3192 (No Name)
+B-17F #42-3192 (unknown)

 2